HackYourFutureBelgium/debugging/using-functions/README.md

 ## Reading Programs with Functions

+Other developers should be able to know WHAT your code does without needing to read every line.
+Functions and JSDocs are a great way to do this.
+When you write your programs using well-named functions and a clear JSDoc comment, other people can understand your main program without needing to read the code inside your functions!

 Reading programs that use functions is not the same as what you've seen before, you will need to start thinking of your programs as having two different phases:

 1. declaring functions